Caddickbrown/Excel-Macros/README.md

 ## Excel
 Various Excel formulas that are of use, albeit perhaps a bit niche.
 They should be more complicated than a single formula, generally a combination used in a novel way.

-## VBA Scripts
+## VBA
-VBA scripts are scripts for Excel sheets.
+VBA scripts are scripts generally for Excel sheets, but also can be used in other Office Programs.
 I tended to figure them out through recording actions and reviewing script in the VBA editor.
 I would then jigsaw things together.
 I would add a few things into every macro to speed things up and cut down on anything that wasn't needed in the script.

 If ever I had an issue with script, I'd just step through it until I found the issue and fix it there.